jdphenix/protobuf-csharp-example/README.md

 Just my demo project demonstrating differences between serialization sizes of JSON versus protobuf, both uncompressed and compressed with deflate.

+My own conclusions really boil down to processing time versus space.
+Space is negligibly different.
+From the data below, compressing JSON versus compressing protobuf isn't *that* different, so I'd make a decision on which to use based on processing time.

+I bet that JSON processing will be flying with the new .NET Core 3.0 JSON API, but obviously I don't really know until I actually test.

 ## Output sizes

          1624 25b90d78-3b94-4356-a72c-265d4dea6eaf.100.compressed.dat